adamw1221/CS495-Lab-Inventory-Group-F/test.md

 5. Return part

     1. **Reason:** This feature is only high risk because if it fails, any (physically) returned equipment is unavailable until it's fixed or an admin manually handles returns which would be extensive overhead.This could lead to checkout functionality being useless with nothing available.

+    2. **Test:**
+        1. For manual testing you can visit our heroku page above and log in with **classmate**.
+        2. Follow the instructions to cehckout a part from **section 4**.
+        3. Navigate to the **Return Parts** page.
+You should see your new equipment.
+        4. Select the small square on the far left-hand side of the equipment in the table in the Return column.
+        5. Add a description, then press submit.
+You should get a notification saying the return was succesful.

 ## User Acceptance Testing
 Run the command  **npm start**  to start our server and connect to our database.